DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ShawnReece/README.md

 **Euler's Formula** - r = e - v + 2 -the number of regions in a planar representation of G

 **Kuratowski's Theorem** - A graph is nonplanar if and only if it contains a subgraph homeomorphic

+**Week 11**

+*-what i have learned this week are:*

+-**Graphing Color** -this is the map that all same colors are not adjacent to each other and solving to how many color minimun that can be used

+**FOUR COLOR THEOREM** - it means to say that the maximun you can get is four color that has no same adjacent color or in short The chromatic number of a planar graph is no greater than four for planar only

+**tree** is a connected undirected graph with no simple circuits and is a data structure that emulates a hierarchical tree structure with a set of linked nodes

+A **rooted tree** is called an **m-ary tree** if every internal vertex has no more than m children.
+The tree is called a full m-ary tree if every internal vertex has exactly m children.

+**Ordered rooted tree** - a rooted tree where the children of each internal vertex are ordered.

+**Properties of Trees**

+-A tree with n vertices has n - 1 edges.
+-A full m-ary tree with i internal vertices contains n = mi + 1 vertices.
+-A full m-ary tree with

+(i) n vertices has i = (n - 1)/ m internal vertices and l = [(m - 1)n + 1 ]/ m leaves,

+(ii) i internal vertices has n = mi + 1 vertices and I = (m - 1)i + 1 leaves,

+(iii ) l leaves has n = (ml - 1 )/(m - 1) vertices and i = (l - 1 )/(m - 1) internal vertices.